sgirabin/coursera-getting-and-cleaning-data/README.md

 1. clone this repository: "git clone https://github.com/sgirabin/coursera-getting-and-cleaning-data.git"
 2. Download  data source [compressed raw data] and put into a folder on your local drive.
 You'll have a UCI HAR Dataset folder.(https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
-3. Unzip raw data and copy the directory `data` to the cloned repository root directory
+3. Unzip raw data and copy the directory  to the cloned repository root directory
+4. Rename "UCI HAR Dataset" folder to `data`
-4. Open a R console and set the working directory to the repository root (use setwd())
+4. Open a R console and set the working directory to the repository root (use setwd() to point out into your working folder)
 5. Source run_analisys.R script (it requires the "data.table" and "reshape2" package): `source('run_analysis.R')`

 In the repository root directory you find the file "tidy_data.txt" with the tidy data set.

+Notes:
+When you clone this repository, it has already contains the file "tidy_data.txt".
+You may want to remove this first before running `source('run_analysis.R')`

 ## License: